 Manufacturers also often refuse to supply certain spare parts in the same colour they originally made them in.
 Control panels and doors, door handles and control knobs could be affected.
 This could force an ugly colour clash.
 I’ve had to fit parts that the manufacturer refused to supply in the correct colour.
 Instead they placed a leaflet in with the part saying it was considered a “suitable replacement”.

 Colours are only cosmetic they said.
 As long as they supply a replacement part that fits and functions they are (presumably?) meeting their legal requirements to supply spare parts for a reasonable period of time.
 I remember once when Hoover only supplied brown coloured parts to fit on appliances that were all red, green or blue.
 They didn’t look too good with the dual colours.

 White appliances are best choice

 Strongly coloured appliances can look great.
-Any colour but white is likely to fall in and out of fashion.
-Silver is a good alternative.
-If you really love a brightly coloured appliance though it might be worth risking it.
+But any colour but white is likely to fall in and out of fashion.
+If you really don’t want white, then silver is a good alternative.
+Silver usually looks classy and will always look good in a kitchen.